VitalyAstro/ir_reduce/ir_reduce/README.md

 Reduce images in current directory for the V_bes filter, sort them by header
     `ir-reduce-cli -fl "V_Bes 530_80" d --method header ./`

+If you get errors that indicate something that went wrong with multiprocessing try `ir-reduce-cli --single-thread <the command you ran before>` to not swallow tracebacks

 ### Usage from python
 run tests: `pytest`